spencerng/bandwidth-aware-learning/README.md

 # Iterative Bandwidth-Aware Learning

-This PyTorch-based pipeline simulates the original training of a machine learning model (with Darknet/YOLOv3 as the built-in architecture), followed by several batch iterations of continued learning on a sample set of images.
-The goal of this pipeline is to experimentally determine the most effective methods to sample images on the edge for retraining machine learning models, given limited bandwidth.
-It is currently configured to simulate this process, without actually deploying code on edge devices, though its components can be easily modified for production.
+This PyTorch-based pipeline trains an original Darknet/YOLOv3 model, followed by several batch iterations of continued learning on a sample set of images.
+Its goal is to experimentally determine the most effective methods of sampling data on the edge for retraining machine learning models, given limited bandwidth.
+It is currently configured to simulate this process, without actually deploying code on edge devices, though its components can be easily modified for a node-server production system.

+This project was built in Summer 2020 for [Argonne National Laboratory's](https://www.anl.gov/) [Sage project](https://sagecontinuum.org/).

+## Usage

 To run the main module for sampling and retraining (and optionally training an initial model), execute the following: